paultopia/techuplaw/content/tutorials/infosec.md

 Hopefully following some of the advice above will reduce the surface area exposed to attack in your firm.
 But it can't eliminate it.
 Here are a couple more things that might help.

 - First, ransomware attacks have been in the news a lot.
 The best strategy for ransomware mitigation is to have a strong backup strategy.
 You should have multiple backups, in different locations (i.e., on local hard drives, remote), and they should be keeping old backups (e.g., if you run daily backups, it should have plenty of previous days stored).
 Then you will hopefully be capable of restoring your whole hard drive to a time before the malware hit the machine and minimizing data loss.
+    - This is a good spot to talk about backups.
+They also prevent catastrophe from things like hard drive failures or natural disasters.
+You should have at least one local backup hard drive and one offsite, like a cloud backup.
+        - Cloud backup providers: Backblaze, SpiderOak, Carbonite.
+Dropbox can also be a backup solution (and similar enterprise services by other companies)

 - Second, let your operating system help you prevent malware.
 When possible, rely on software downloaded, for example, from the Mac App Store (or the equivalent in your operating system) rather than from less trusted sources.
 That sort of thing isn't a panacea, but at least big company run app stores have some screening as well as identity registration for programmers.
 (The Mac App Store is particularly good, because there are also specific technical restrictions imposed on getting access to it, such as "sandboxing" which limits the access to your data that an application can get.
 Also, Macs have other security features, like only allowing code signed by a registered developer---leave those turned on.)